JonathanKimani/Spendr/README.md

 # Spendr – A Budget Tracker Website

-Spendr is a simple and intuitive budget tracker website that helps users manage their income and expenses efficiently.
+Spendr is a simple and nice loking budget tracker website that helps users manage their money in a way that is better and easier to use.